adessoAG/applicationProtocol/src/markdown/ReadMe.md

 # Readme Application Framework
 ## Motivation
 The main motivation to create the framework was to support clean software.
-The following list shows some procedure to achieve better code quality.
+The following list shows a new idea to achieve better code quality.
 * Work in small teams.
 One precondition is, that the tasks are small and concise.
 * Keep the number of dependencies as low as possible.
+* Find ways to minimize degradation of inner quality of a system while working on it.

-* Surely there are many other circumstances which should be noted.
+Surely there are many other circumstances which should be noted.
 Let's have a simple example.
 ```java
 Money price calculatePrice(Article article);
 ```
 This is a rather simple signature.
 It is required, because articles may depend on daily purchase prices.
 Therefore there should be some functionality to calculate the price.

-The next requirement is, that you want to offer your employees reduced prices for personal need.
+Some time later, you may want to excite your employees and support the commitment to your shop.
+Thus you provide the personal the possibility to purchase your goods to reduced prices.
 This requirement changes the signature to:
 ```java
 Money price calculatePrice(Article article, Employee employee);
 ```
-Now the marketing department wants to create some buying incentives for the customers.
+Next the marketing department wants to create some buying incentives for the customers.
 They are going to introduce vouchers which can be given to customers.
 The requirement changes the signature to:
 ```java
 Money price calculatePrice(Article article, Employee employee, Voucher voucher);